Smoked Mac and Cheese With Seafood

 • When onions are done, boil 1 lb uncooked pasta in salted water for one minute less than the package directions, aiming for a very al dente texture.
 Be cautious not to overcook, as the pasta will continue to cook for an additional 2 hours in the smoker.
 Strain and rinse with cold water, then set aside.

 • Spoon half of the macaroni and cheese into the prepared foil pan.
 Evenly place 1 cup gouda cheese over the mac and cheese.
 Spread 1 cup sour cream over the gouda.
-Sprinkle with 2 tbsp paprika and then top with the remaining macaroni and cheese.
+Sprinkle with 2 tablespoons paprika and then top with the remaining macaroni and cheese.
 Sprinkle with ¼ cup parmesan cheese.

-• Smoke uncovered for 2 hours at 240℉.
+• Smoke uncovered for 1½ hours at 240℉.

 • Stir the scallops into the macaroni.
 Top with breadcrumb mixture and continue to smoke for another 15 minutes before removing it from the smoker.